 Karola Wood and her husband have always wanted to visit the Himalaya and go hiking.
 Karola is a physiotherapist working in a neurological clinic.
 They had many years of mountain experience, so they applied for the job.
-They meticulously prepared one long year for the operation.
-Their friends wanted a part in this work so they urged them to found an official registered non-profit organisation.
-Gratefully Mrs. Wood took to this help and a warm Sunday in June 2003 birthed the Ladakh-Hilfe e.V.
+Together with Johanna’s help they meticulously prepared one long year for the operation.
+Their friends wanted a part in this work, so they urged them to start an official registered non-profit organization.
+In June 2003 gratefully Mrs. Wood and the founding members birthed the German NGO Ladakh-Hilfe e.V.
 (Ladakh-Help), the base for all operations now.

 In February 2004 an e-mail from Cynthia Hunt reached them: Another severely handicapped child had been found in a remote village.
-She had been hid by her parents for 17 years because they were ashamed.
+She had been hidden by her parents for 17 years because they were ashamed.

 So it happened that June/July 2004 found them back in Ladakh.
 Only nine months had passed since they left the country.
 The parents came from everywhere bringing their disabled children with the plea for help.

-Our goal: Help them to help themselves
+Our goal: Help them to help themselves.

 "Give the hungry a fish and you save him from death today.
 Teach him to catch fish!
 He and his family will be taken care off the rest of their lives."

 Working with the people in the remote areas requires a lot of patience and sensibility.
 To try to apply western standard will cause frustrations and problems.
 The last years they had been confronted with many new things out of the west, new ideologies and they are very confused.
 Their wonderful ecological structures are endangered.
-Those very practical people will be able to move a lot themselves in behalf of the handicapped with a little help.
+Those very practical people will be able to change a lot themselves in behalf of the handicapped with a little help.